v-vong3/csulb/cecs_491/demo/ajax-demo/README.md

 An example of how to make Asynchronous JavaScript and XML (AJAX) calls from client-side code to server-side code.
 All traffic is done on the localhost.

-CORS is not needed since the traffic is not HTTPS.
+## CORS

+By default, some browsers are more strict than others when it comes to preflight CORS requests (i.e., Google Chrome and Microsoft Edge).
+To ensure that the demo works for stricter browsers, CORS was explicitly enabled between the front-end (localhost:3000) and the back-end (localhost:8080).

 ## Directory

-* back-end: Contains all code for the Express.js web service
+* back-end: Contains all code for running Express.js, which acts as the host for the web service endpoints
-* front-end: Contains all code for the web application
+* front-end: Contains all code for the client-side web application including the AJAX code

 ## Back-End Directions
 1. ```sh